 Study Study design (analysis method) Selection bias and confounding addressed?
 Spillovers addressed?
 Outcome reporting bias addressed?
 Analysis reporting bias addressed?
 Other sources of bias addressed?
 Overall risk of bias assessment study and are considered to be the "village" schools.
 Banerjee et al. (2010) RCT Yes: The evaluation took place in 280 villages in the Jaunpur district in the state of UP, India.
 Districts in India are divided into administrative blocks.
 In each block, on average, there are about 100 villages.
 Four of these blocks were randomly selected to participate in the study, and the study villages were then randomly selected within each block.
 The survey and the study are thus representative of Jaunpur district (and its 3.9 million population) as a whole.
-Each of these interventions was implemented in 65 villages, randomly selected out of the 280 the distance between control and treatment Yes: No evidence of outcome reporting bias.
+Each of these interventions was implemented in 65 villages, randomly selected out of the 280 Unclear: Authors do not mention the distance between control and treatment villages, but they use clustering by village in their analysis Yes: No evidence of outcome reporting bias.
 Yes: The only empirical difficulty is that there are a large number of outcomes that could have been affected by the interventions.
-To avoid "cherry picking" - emphasizing the results that show large effects, the authors Low risk
+To avoid "cherry picking" - emphasizing the results that show large effects, the authors Yes: No evidence of other bias.
+Low risk